A Friend for Life: Live performances

-"A Friend for Life" was included in the set-list of the band's 2001 tour and has remained a regular inclusion at Harley's live shows to date.
+"A Friend for Life" was included in the set-list of the band's 2001 tour and remained a regular inclusion at Harley's live shows until his death.
 Some live versions have been recorded for official releases, including Acoustic and Pure: Live (2003), Anytime!
 (A Live Set) (2004) and Live at the Isle of Wight Festival (2005).

 In 2011, Harley performed the song live with Cockney Rebel members Barry Wickens and James Lascelles alongside the "Herreavdelingen" radio show's orchestra at the NRK Marienlyst in Oslo, Norway.
 Harley also performed the song as a bonus session track that year for the BBC Radio 2 Bob Harris show Old Grey Whistle Test 40, which was released on the box-set compilation The Old Grey Whistle Test Live.